-Date and Decreasibilities Demonths a more bendered Roles and Responsibilities Reporting mechanism Ensure due process and appropriate methodologies have been followed in terms of involving the public in system projects, including providing constructive advice and challenge on proposed methods.
+Deles and Deepensikilities Departing machaniam Roles and Responsibilities Reporting mechanism Ensure due process and appropriate methodologies have been followed in terms of involving the public in system projects, including providing constructive advice and challenge on proposed methods.
 Transformation, innovation and improvement Ensure that the development and delivery of the Engagement Strategy and Framework Derby and Derbyshire Integrated Care Strategy is Evaluation Framework driven by the insight and opinions gathered from Insight Framework local people.
 Joint Forward Plan Make recommendations for improvements and New Powers for Secretary of State in innovations in the way the system works with Service Reconfiguration patients and the public.
-System Insight Group Respond to external reviews and National Lessons Learnt reviews and bulletins especially with regards to the way patients and the public are engaged Act as an advocate for the engagement work being carried out for the future of health and social care in Derbyshire through appropriate networks.
-Equality and Diversity Seek assurance of work to reach seldom-heard The Committee angures that due regard groups and that this is being coordinated across The Committee ensures that due regard is given to Equality & Diversity. partners and agencies, ensuring that all voices is given to Equality & Diversity throughout all reports and work carried are being heard. out Seek assurance that the system has processes to ensure that adherence to the Equality Act duties Equality Delivery System of due regard is informing engagement programmes accordingly.
-Ensure that all voices are heard at committee and - programme meetings and that all groups are given appropriate opportunity to shape local services.
-Corporate Assurance Make recommendations on the 'phase 2' PPI Assessment Log responsibilities of the Committee, likely from Board Assurance Framework autumn 2022, concurrent with the confirmation of Risk Register the scope of the Integrated Care Partnership, ■ Public Partnership Committee Assurance the scope of the Integrated Care Partnership, specifically relating to the scope, reporting Public Partnership Committee Assurance Report presented to ICB Board following 1 1 Report presented to ICB Board following specifically relating to the scope, reporting Report presented to ICB Board following each meeting specifically relating to the scope, reporting arrangements and membership of this committee.
-Report presented to ICB Board following each meeting The Committee's register of interest was specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from Report presented to ICB Board following each meeting The Committee's register of interest was specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from the ICB Board or prior to their final sign off at Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from the ICB Board or prior to their final sign off at those meetings.
-Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from the ICB Board or prior to their final sign off at those meetings.
-Agreeing and regularly reviewing the Risk Register and Board Assurance Framework for its area of remit, considering the adequacy of the Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from the ICB Board or prior to their final sign off at those meetings.
-Agreeing and regularly reviewing the Risk Register and Board Assurance Framework for its Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each specifically relating to the scope, reporting arrangements and membership of this committee.
-Sign off the approach to all formal consultation programmes, either with delegated authority from the ICB Board or prior to their final sign off at those meetings.
-Agreeing and regularly reviewing the Risk Register and Board Assurance Framework for its area of remit, considering the adequacy of the Report presented to ICB Board following each meeting The Committee's register of interest was provided within the papers at each
+System Insight Group Respond to external reviews and National Lessons Learnt reviews and bulletins especially with regards to the way patients and the public are engaged 4 Act as an advocate for the engagement work being carried out for the future of health and social care in Derbyshire through appropriate networks.
+Equality and Diversity Seek assurance of work to reach seldom-heard The Committee ensures that due regard groups and that this is being coordinated across The Committee ensures that due regard is given to Equality & Diversity partners and agencies, ensuring that all voices throughout all reports and work carried are being heard. out Seek assurance that the system has processes to Equality Delivery System ensure that adherence to the Equality Act duties of due regard is informing engagement programmes accordingly.
+Ensure that all voices are heard at committee and programme meetings and that all groups are given appropriate opportunity to shape local services.
+Corporate Assurance Make recommendations on the 'phase 2' PPI Assessment Log responsibilities of the Committee, likely from Board Assurance Framework autumn 2022, concurrent with the confirmation of Risk Register the scope of the Integrated Care Partnership, Public Partnership Committee Assurance specifically relating to the scope, reporting Report presented to ICB Board following arrangements and membership of this committee. each meeting Sign off the approach to all formal consultation The Committee's register of interest was programmes, either with delegated authority from provided within the papers at each the ICB Board or prior to their final sign off at meeting those meetings. linooting Agreeing and regularly reviewing the Risk] Register and Board Assurance Framework for its area of remit, considering the adequacy of the submissions and whether new risks needed to be added to the Pick Periotor: or whether any risks added to the Risk Register; or whether any risks